 Many guests might not understand why you choose a commitment ceremony over a marriage.
 If you don’t think your guests will understand, it may be time to rethink spilling the beans.

-Choosing not to tell them it’s just a commitment ceremony can do more for your stress and damage control than divulging.
+Choosing not to tell them it’s just a commitment ceremony can do more for your stress and damage control than divulging the truth.
 For many couples, it’s not just about you anymore once you start to involve your guests.

-While people have the right to choose if they want to attend, people might not take it seriously when it’s called something other than a wedding.
+Of course, people have the right to choose if they want to attend.
+However, they might not take it seriously when you call it something other than a wedding.

 Are there any downsides to having a commitment ceremony over a wedding?

-Any couple can have a commitment ceremony regardless of who they are.
-Many people who can marry choose to have a pledge instead because they don’t want to formally recognize or have restrictions on their marriage.
+Any couple can have a commitment ceremony, regardless of their background or identity.
+Many people who can marry choose to have a pledge instead.
+Sometimes this is because they don’t want to formally recognize or have restrictions on their marriage.

 You may miss out on the legal benefits of being married, such as tax benefits or health insurance.
-Plus, some cultures might not approve of going the non-traditional route.
+Additionally, some cultures may not approve of taking a non-traditional route.

 Save these ideas for your Virginia wedding.